RedTint/aws-ec2-instance-disk-usage-alert-sendwithus/README.md

 2. Will send an Email Alert via SendWithUs.

 # What do I need to define?
-1. You need to create a template in SendWithUs and get your template ID.
-(Ff you are already using SendWithUs, you should already know this.)
+1. You need to create a template in SendWithUs and get your template ID. (if you are already using SendWithUs, you should already know this.)

 2. You need to replace `your_sendwithus_api_key_here` with your actual API Key.